 7. Nightlife in Phnom Penh

 Today you will find the liveliest and most exciting nightlife in the capital of Cambodia.
 Half of the city meets at the riverside in the evening.
 Are you looking for a party?
 There are some nightclubs here where expats and tourists in particular cavort.
 Bands perform in the Sharky Bar every weekend.

 The most famous and beautiful market is the Phsar Thmey, the Central Market.
-The large building with the Art Deco style dome was built in 1935 and offers shoes, jewellery, watches, DVDs, electronic items and much more.
+The large building with the Art Deco style dome was built in 1935 and offers shoes, jewelry, watches, DVDs, electronic items, and much more.
 Here you will find a large selection and everything is very clean and well-kept.